 Walkability in Missoula is decent, there’s some public transportation, and the city is very bikeable.

-With a walkscore of 46, Missoula is more walkable that a lot of cities.
+With a walkscore of 45, the Missoula area is more walkable than a lot of cities.

 The decent walkability in the area is probably due in no small part to the fact that the city’s Bicycle and Pedestrian Advisory Board meets once a month to keep the city safe and accessible for non-drivers.

 Missoula in Motion is also a good place to find resources for alternative transportation methods throughout the city.

 Things start to get a little rocky when you start looking at public transportation.

 Public transportation in Missoula isn’t spectacular

 Missoula doesn’t have amazing bus coverage, as evidenced by their low transit score.

 While Mountain Line strives to offer riders a high degree of flexibility, the majority of the routes are limited to centralized areas of the city and the University of Missouri, often not extending out to nearby suburbs and neighborhoods.